Rodney Reed: Arrest and trial

 The authorities began to suspect Reed had been involved in the Stites murder based on similarities in the case to an attack on another woman six months later on November 9, 1996.
 Linda Schlueter, age 19, had agreed to give a ride to a man she met after stopping at a drive-up payphone at a now-closed Long's Star Mart.
 When she went to drop him off, he attacked her and said he would kill her if she failed to perform sexual acts upon him, but then fled the scene with her vehicle after seeing car lights approaching.
 Reed was detained by police based on Schlueter's description, and she subsequently picked him out of a photo line-up.
 The police department had been familiar with him because of prior arrests.

 Schlueter's vehicle was found close to where Stites's pickup truck had been abandoned at Bastrop High School.
 DNA extracted from three sperm found in Stites' vagina and saliva found on her chest matched to Reed.
 Local law enforcement already had Reed's DNA on file from an investigation into an alleged rape of a woman with intellectual disabilities in May 1995.
 Reed was officially charged with the murder of Stacey Stites on April 4, 1997, and held without bond.
 At the time, he was already in jail on an unrelated charge.
 He was indicted and "charged with two counts of capital murder, one for murder in the course of aggravated sexual assault and one for murder in the course of kidnapping."
 His arraignment was scheduled for May 29, 1997, and jury selection began in March 1998.
 The jury was described as "mostly white", with no African-Americans among the 12 jurors or two alternates.
 The case against Reed rested heavily upon the DNA evidence, with no additional physical evidence or eyewitness testimony.

 Upon his initial questioning by police and before he learned about the DNA evidence, Reed denied knowing Stites outside of what he had heard in news reports.
-At trial, Reed's defense attorneys, Lydia Clay-Jackson and Calvin Garvey, argued that there had actually been a clandestine sexual relationship between Reed and Stites.
+At trial, Reed's defense attorneys, Lydia Clay-Jackson and Calvin Garvey, argued that there had been a clandestine sexual relationship between Reed and Stites.
 Reed said that he initially denied knowing Stites because it would be best for him not to admit to knowing "a dead white girl" and later because "I knew she was seeing a cop, and we're in the South.
 There's still a lot of racism going on."
 The prosecutors noted that Reed had previously used a similar defense of a clandestine affair when charged with a different aggravated rape in 1987 which had led to him being acquitted.